Hunk0/resizer-app/README.md

 ## • A Backend service

 It's made in Python/FastAPI, and it does the main operations.
-Online demo [Here](https://resizer-app-backend-hunk.vercel.app).
+Online demo [Here](https://resizer-app-backend-hunk.vercel.app/docs) or [Here](https://resizer-app-backend.vercel.app/docs).

 ### Endpoints